Jirehlov/SiglusSceneScriptUtility/README.md

 # SiglusSceneScriptUtility

-This utility aims to reproduce SiglusEngine's scene script compilation bit-for-bit, along with other related (and unrelated) features.
+This utility aims to reproduce compilation of SceneScripts of SiglusEngine as exactly as possible, along with other related (and unrelated) features.

 ## Installation

 This project uses [uv](https://github.com/astral-sh/uv) for project management.

 ### 1. Install `uv`